 January 1-5, 10-12

 Still feeling the Christmas spirit in the new year?
 Climb aboard the Holiday Lights Train at the Tennessee Valley Railroad.
-Running for select dates in early January, this 45-minute experience takes guests on a 6-mile round trip to enjoy the festive lights at the train’s depot and the station’s “North Pole.”
-Guests will also enjoy refreshments and storytelling during the ride.
+Running for select dates in early January, this 60-minute experience takes guests on a 6-mile round trip to enjoy the festive lights at the train’s depot and the station’s “North Pole.”
+Guests will enjoy storytelling during the ride, and snacks and refreshments can be purchased at the Depot Deli before or after the ride.

 Freeze Your Half Off